amlfarhad/amlfarhad/README.md

 ### What I'm Working On

 - Building **StreakSocial** — a community-driven goal tracking app with AI integration
-- Developing LLM-powered analytical engines for workforce skill gap prediction at **PowerTechs**
+- Developing LLM-powered analytical engines for workforce skill gap prediction at **PowerTechs** (Practicum Project)

 ---